 At the limb level: the violin exoskeleton

-That is a significant breakthrough for education.
+Taken together, these papers strengthen the case for educational exoskeletons in music.
+One shows that robot-mediated haptic coupling can outperform vision for fine motor coordination in violin duos, and the other suggests that exoskeleton-guided bowing can improve specific aspects of novice technique.
 Explaining violin technique is often challenging because the teacher tries to demonstrate a dynamic three-dimensional relationship between the shoulder, elbow, wrist, bow, and instrument.
 A wearable teaching robot shifts the teaching method.
 Instead of asking a beginner to imagine what correct bowing should feel like, it can guide the arm along a target path and make the correct movement physically clear.

 At the finger level: piano exoskeletons